- Home

 Warnings and Precautions:

-- Monitor for signs of hypersensitivity reactions.
+- Monitor for signs of allergic reactions during and after administration.

 Patient Counseling: